 - What are the possible outcomes?

-Decision reluctance is an obstacle that occurs during the sales process when the salesperson fails to provide adequate information related to the decision that the customer is facing.
-In many cases, the customer might not even know they lack the information needed to plan.
+Decision reluctance is an obstacle that occurs during the b2b sales strategy when the salesperson fails to provide adequate information related to the decision that the customer is facing.
+In many cases, the customer might not even know they lack the information needed to next steps plan.

-The salesperson has dropped the ball by not identifying the potential problems and questions the customer has.
-They have failed to provide the needed information to push the sale along to the next stage, which is a common mistake.
+The salesperson has dropped the ball by not identifying the sales potential customers' problems another business and questions the customer has.
+They have failed to provide the needed information to push the sale along to the next stage, which is a common mistake that has a negative revenue consequences.

 The sales process is a repeatable set of steps that a sales organization has its sales professionals follow to acquire clients.
-It can also be utilized to deepen and expand services, products, and solutions to better meet the needs of clients or clients.
+It can also be utilized to deepen and expand product solutions to better meet the needs of clients or clients.

 - Create Alignment: Develop a strong sales process that effectively aligns with the buyer’s needs, journey, and situation.
-A good sales process is never a ‘one-size-fits-all.’
+A good business-to-business is never a ‘one-size-fits-all.’
 Instead, tailor each one for every customer.

 - Waypoints & Exit: A high-impact sales process acts as an effective map that helps identify milestones along the process that function as guideposts to a successful outcome.
 Everything becomes clearer.